dc441905/dc441905.github.io/next-meet.md

-Our next meet will be taking place on the 28th March at 7pm in person at [Arch Rivals](https://g.page/Archpub), turn up from 6pm for networking.
+Our next meet will be taking place on the 18th April at 7pm in person at [Arch Rivals](https://g.page/Archpub), turn up from 6pm for networking.

 Our speakers will be:

-* Jonathan with their talk "Network steganography - what is it, and why should we care?".
+* Josh Allman with their talk "Hacking a Satellite Ingest System".